 One of the most beautiful things about America is all the different styles of music our nation has produced.
-From Beyoncé to Katy Perry to Kid Rock and Justin Timberlake, our country is full of talent.
+From Beyoncé to Katy Perry and Justin Timberlake, our country is full of talent.
 Many of those talents have performed at our nation's biggest show: the Super Bowl.
-Whether performing the National Anthem or at the Super Bowl Halftime Show, America's stars have shined the brightest at the NFL's championship game.
+Whether performing the National Anthem or at the Super Bowl Halftime Show, America's stars have shined the brightest at the NFL's championship big game.

-But it wouldn't be a truly American spectacle without some strong country acts along the way.
+But it wouldn't be a truly American spectacle without some strong country stars along the way.
 As it happens, some of the biggest names in country music history have performed at the Super Bowl as well.
 Here's a list of the best Super Bowl country music performances.

 Carrie Underwood, Super Bowl XLIV -- National Anthem (2010)